txt/ase23/docs/software2.md

 | Assert  contrasts or legal requirements | theorem proving                                                      | Data mining                                     |
 | etc.                                    | etc.                                                                 | etc.                                            |

+Its all about choice
+- Choice and power
+  - and tools to better support those choices
+- Considerations on choice take us to ethics.
+    - how we should decide who does not get stuff.
+    - problem: those decisions are usually secret
+    - and  in an ethical world, those decisions are debated, challenged, studied before being applied

 # Why

 This fall, we take a bet on the future and study what might happen to software engineering _after_ the age of bracket matching is over.

 Astronomers use lens and junior astronomers have to study all the theory and details about lens in order to build and maintain good lens.
 - but once the lens are built, astronomers look through them to learn more about the universe around us.